RasaHQ/rasa/WORKFLOW_README.md

-This workflow runs as a cron job at 1am UTC every Sunday, and can also be triggered manually/on-demand, and test results' notification is sent to `#dev-tribe` Slack channel.
+This workflow runs as a cron job at 1am UTC every Sunday, and can also be triggered manually/on-demand, and test results' notification is sent to `#dev-tribe-alerts` Slack channel.
 In case of failure, test results are saved, and can be found on GitHub's web interface, in the `Artifacts` section of the `Action`'s run summary page.

 ### Release Artifacts Workflow